Willy Workman

-Willy Workman (וילי וורקמן; born March 14, 1990) is an American-Israeli professional basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League.
+Willy Workman (וילי וורקמן; born March 14, 1990) is an American-Israeli professional basketball player for Hapoel Haifa of the Israeli Premier League.
 He played college basketball at Amherst.
 Workman holds dual-American and Israeli citizenship.

 Early life

 Workman is Jewish and was born to a Jewish mother in Northampton, Massachusetts.
 He attended Northampton High School before completing a postgraduate year at nearby Deerfield Academy, where he resumed playing basketball after enduring injuries earlier in his high school career.
 Workman's father, Danny, is a longtime restaurateur.
 His mother, Dina Fein, is a judge in Springfield, Massachusetts.

 College career

 Workman attended Amherst College from 2009 to 2013, winning the NCAA3 Championship his senior year.
 He averaged 10.2 points, 6.1 rebounds and 2.9 assists for his four-year career at Amherst, earning D3hoops.com men's All-America Third Team, ECAC Division III New England First Team and NESCAC First Team honors in 2013.